Wednesday, May 08, 2024

 Haiku, Sonnet, and Ghazal—a lifelong dream

 As long as I’ve been writing poetry there are only three forms that I wanted to become competent at—haiku, sonnet, and ghazals.
 Ghazal is by far the older form and the one I understood least, but now I’m ready to at least attempt to sink or swim.
-Here goes.
+Here

-THIRTEEN WAYS OF LISTENING TO RAIN
+THIRTEEN WAYS OF GLISTENING TO RAIN

 Ki ilhas tem catxupa, ma ka tem txeu txuba?